balu100/dolby-vision-for-windows/README.md

 **Steps for Advanced Debugging:**

 1.  **Get Your Current VSVDB Hex String:**
-    *   If you haven't modified it yet, find this in AW EDID Editor under the "Vendor-Specific Video" section (it's the "Payload").
+    *   If you haven't modified it yet, find this in AW EDID Editor:
+        1. Export your display's active EDID using CRU (see "Verifying the Active EDID in Windows" below if unsure how).
+        2. Open the exported `.bin` file in AW EDID Editor.
+        3. Navigate to the "CEA Extension" block, then find the "Vendor-Specific Video" data block that has an **IEEE OUI of `53318` (decimal) / `00-D0-46` (hex)**.
+The "Payload (HEX String)" associated with this Dolby OUI is what you need.
+(Example: [link to the screenshot if you add it to your repo])
-    *   If you used `enable_dolby_vision_hdmi.py` and it said "already enabled," use that original hex string.
+    *   If you used `enable_dolby_vision_hdmi.py` and it said "already enabled," use that original hex string (but still verify its OUI as above if you encounter issues).

 2.  **Download and Run `VsvdbInfo.py`:**
     *   Ensure you have Python installed.